With AWP you are supported, encouraged and valued

 "I became a Consultant Nurse in 2000, the first in the South West, which really highlights AWP's innovation and creativity in making new appointments.
 Potentially in mental health, there are lots of different areas in which to specialise.
 My interest in self harm and suicide (issues which are closely linked) and how to prevent suicide, developed from my liaison work.
 I then became a Senior Nurse and as such took a leadership role, thinking more strategically about suicide prevention.
 Every case tells a story and it is important to think strategically about common links between cases.
 We also follow the national agenda and are aware of national issues."

-With AWP you can do new things to meet local needs
+Close the gaps - With AWP you can do new things to meet local needs

 Mary Griggs, Clinical Psychologist, Specialised Deaf Service